shoryatyagi/shoryatyagi/README.md

 <p align="left"> <img src="https://visitcount.itsvg.in/api?id=shoryatyagi&icon=0&color=7" alt="shoryatyagi" /> </p>

-# 💫 About Me:
-👋 Hi there!
-I'm a college student pursuing B.Tech( Cmputer Science).<br>👨‍💻 I'm a developer who's always learning and growing.
-Right now, I'm focused on Python and data structures.<br>🌱 Each day, I'm making progress and gaining more knowledge.<br>🤝 I love collaborating with other developers and learning from others.<br>🧐 I'm interested in tech-related topics such as machine learning, AI, and data science.<br>🎉 I'm passionate about coding and enjoy working on different projects.<br>
+    - 👋 Hi there!
+I'm a college student pursuing B.Tech (Cmmputer Science).

+    - 👨‍💻 I'm a developer who's always learning and growing.
+Right now, I'm focused on Python and data structures.

+    - 🌱 Each day, I'm making progress and gaining more knowledge.

+    - 🤝 I love collaborating with other developers and learning from others.

+    - 🧐 I'm interested in tech-related topics such as machine learning, AI, and data science.

+    - 🎉 I'm passionate about coding and enjoy working on different projects.

 ## 🌐 Socials: